Dynatrace/OneAgent-SDK/README.md

 ## Agent log

-In case of issues, where logging callback doesn't report any errors and UI doesn't help: check the [agent log](https://www.dynatrace.com/support/help/installation/setup-tips/where-can-i-find-oneagent-files-and-logs/).
+In case of issues, where the logging callback doesn't report any errors and the UI doesn't help: check the [agent log](https://www.dynatrace.com/support/help/installation/setup-tips/where-can-i-find-oneagent-files-and-logs/).

 <a name="help"/>